The Seneta--Heyde scaling for the branching random walk: Introduction

 Throughout the paper, we assume the following condition:

 The branching random walk is then said to be in the boundary case (Biggins and Kyprianou~\cite{biggins-kyprianou05}).
-Loosely speaking, under some mild integrability conditions, an arbitrary branching random walk can always be made to satisfy (\ref{cond-hab}) after a suitable linear transformation, as long as either the point process $\Theta$ is not bounded from below, or if it is, $\E [\sum_{|x|=1} {\bf 1}_{ \{ V(x) = \underline{m}\} }]<1$, where $\underline{m}$ denotes the essential infimum of $\Theta$.
-More detailed discussions on the nature of the assumption (\ref{cond-hab}) can be found in (the ArXiv version of) Jaffuel~\cite{jaffuel}.
+Loosely speaking, under some mild integrability conditions, an arbitrary branching random walk can always be made to satisfy (\ref{cond-hab}) after a suitable linear transformation, as long as either the point process $\Theta$ is not bounded from below, or if it is, $\E[\sum_{|x|=1} \mathbf{1}_{ \{ V(x) = \underline{m}\} }]<1$, where $\underline {m}$ denotes the essential infimum of $\Theta$.
+More detailed discussions on the nature of assumption (\ref{cond-hab}) can be found in (the ArXiv version of) Jaffuel~\cite{jaffuel}.

-It is immediately seen that under assumption $\E[\sum_{|x|=1} \ee^{-V(x)}] =1$,
+It is immediately seen that under assumption $\E[\sum_{|x|=1} \ee ^{-V(x)}] =1$,

 is a martingale (with respect to its natural filtration).
-In the literature, $(W_n)$ is referred to as the {\it additive martingale} associated with the branching random walk.
-Since $(W_n)$ is non-negative, it converges almost surely to a (finite) limit, which, under assumption $\E[\sum_{|x|=1} V(x)\ee^{-V(x)}]=0$, turns out to be $0$ (see Biggins~\cite{biggins-mart-cvg}, Lyons~\cite{lyons}).
-In particular, $\min_{|x|=n} V(x) \to \infty$ almost surely on the set of non-extinction\footnote{In fact, according to Biggins~\cite{biggins-lindley}, this holds as long as $\E [\sum_{|x|=1} \ee^{-V(x)} ] =1$.}.
+In the literature, $(W_n)$ is referred to as the \textit{additive martingale} associated with the branching random walk.
+Since $(W_n)$ is nonnegative, it converges almost surely to a (finite) limit, which, under assumption $\E[\sum_{|x|=1} V(x)\ee^{-V(x)}]=0$, turns out to be $0$; see Biggins~\cite{biggins-mart-cvg}, Lyons~\cite{lyons}.
+In particular, $\min_{|x|=n} V(x) \to\infty$ almost surely on the set of nonextinction\footnote{In fact, according to Biggins~\cite {biggins-lindley}, this holds as long as $\E[\sum_{|x|=1} \ee^{-V(x)} ] =1$.}.

 Many of the discussions in this paper are trivial if the system dies out.
 So let us introduce the conditional probability